The Spalding Western Relief Road will:

 The proposal is to deliver a 7.3m-wide single carriage road in five sections:

-- Spalding Common to Holland Park - This includes a roundabout at B1172 Littleworth Drove and an overbridge spanning the rail line.
-Constructed as part of Holland Park, it received outline planning permission in May 2012.
+- Spalding Common to Holland Park - This includes a roundabout at B1172 Littleworth Drove and an overbridge spanning the Lincoln to Peterborough rail line.
+It is being constructed as part of Holland Park Housing Development which received outline planning permission in May 2012.

-- North of Vernatt’s Drain - This route is not yet defined.
-It is proposed to run alongside Vernatt’s Drain.
+- North of Vernatt’s Drain - This route has been defined to run alongside Vernatt’s Drain

-- North of Vernatt’s Drain to Spalding Road - This would connect to the B1356 Spalding Road via a roundabout.
-It proposes to run alongside Vernatt’s Drain.
-It includes a second overbridge spanning the same rail line as included in Section 1.
+- North of Vernatt’s Drain to Spalding Road - This section would connect to the B1356 Spalding Road via a five-arm roundabout and run alongside Vernatt’s Drain to a signalised 'T' junction adjacent to the Vernatt's Drain.
+It includes a second overbridge spanning over the Lincoln to Peterborough rail line.

 We are working with South Holland District Council on the project and to ensure the proposals comply with local policies so that the route is protected.